phdsystems/phd-readme/nextjs-guide.md

   --turbopack \
   --no-import-alias

-The --api flag tells the Next.js CLI to scaffold a minimal API endpoint for you in the new project.
+If specified, the --api flag tells the Next.js CLI to scaffold a minimal API endpoint for you in the new project.
 ```

 This answers "Yes" to TypeScript, Tailwind CSS, ESLint, App Router, Turbo (for Turbopack), and "No" to customizing the import alias.